 - add value or new dimensions to existing sustainability projects

 Applicants are initially encouraged to discuss their idea for a project with the Rural Skills and Grants Officer. to ensure the project is suitable for an SDF grant.

 Projects valued at £3,000 or over

 Applicants are asked to submit a completed application form to the Sustainable Development Fund, outlining the project aims, budget and intended targets, in addition to other necessary information as required.
-Applications with a project cost of over £3,500 are referred to the appropriate working group for consideration.
+Applications with a project cost of over £3,000 are referred to the appropriate working group for consideration.
 Members have a range of interests and experience.
 Applications will be assessed against the fund’s overall theme, aims and criteria.
-Applicants will then be notified of the Working Group’s decision within 2 weeks of the Grants Sub-committee meeting.
+Applicants will then be notified of the decision within 2 weeks of the appropriate meeting.

 Projects valued under £3,000